intel/pepc/docs/man/pepc-tpmi.md

 :   Comma-separated list of TPMI feature names to include in the output.
 Defaults to all supported
     features.

+## Subcommand *'read'*

 Read one or more TPMI registers.
+Reads TPMI data from `/sys/kernel/debug/tpmi-<PCI-addr>/tpmi-id-<ID>/mem_dump`.

 **-B** *BASE*, **--base** *BASE*

-:   Path to a copy of the TPMI debugfs contents.
-By default, pepc uses 'Granite Rapids Xeon' and
+:   Path to a copy of the TPMI debugfs contents (a debugfs dump directory).
+By default, pepc reads
-    searches for `tpmi-<PCI address>` subdirectories within it.
-This option replaces the default 'Granite Rapids Xeon' directory with a custom path.
-Intended for decoding TPMI debugfs dumps captured from a different system.
+    from the live system's debugfs at `/sys/kernel/debug`, searching for `tpmi-<PCI-addr>` subdirectories within it.
+This option overrides the default with a custom path, intended for decoding TPMI debugfs dumps captured from a different system.

 **--vfm** *VFM*